ON THIS PAGE: You will learn about the different ways doctors use to treat children with this type of cancer. To see other pages, use the menu.

 Targeted delivery of radionuclides

 A radionuclide called 131I MIBG is being researched to treat neuroblastoma.
 131I MIBG has led to responses in about 30% of children with recurrent neuroblastoma.
-Based on how efficient this drug is when there is a recurrence, a new clinical trial has been opened by the Children’s Oncology Group.
-The clinical trial tests 131I MIBG combined with high-dose chemotherapy and stem cell transplantation in patients newly diagnosed with high-risk disease.
+Based on how efficient this drug is when there is a recurrence, a new clinical trial has been opened by the Children’s Oncology Group testing 131I MIBG plus stem cell rescue combined with busulfan-melphalan and stem cell transplantation in patients newly diagnosed with high-risk disease.
+The results of this study are currently being studied.

 Remission and the chance of recurrence